Sunderby Hospital

-Sunderby Hospital (Sunderby sjukhus) is a hospital located in Södra Sunderbyn, Norrbotten County, Sweden.
+Sunderby Hospital (Sunderby sjukhus) is a public hospital located in Södra Sunderbyn, Norrbotten County, Sweden.
 Managed by Region Norrbotten, it has approximately 380 beds and 2,500 employees.
-It operates an emergency department with a helipad in close proximity, and the busiest maternity ward north of Uppsala.
+It operates an emergency department with a helipad in close proximity.
+It has the busiest maternity ward north of Uppsala and, along with Gällivare Hospital, provides the only maternity services in Norrbotten County.

-The hospital was constructed to replace two separate hospitals in Luleå and Boden, and inaugurated on 1 September 1999.
-A program was introduced in 2011 to train medical students at Sunderby.
+The hospital was conceived in the late 20th century as a strategic merger of existing hospitals in Luleå and Boden.
+Site selection provoked intense political conflict; the current location in Sunderbyn was narrowly selected in 1993 as a political compromise.
+The hospital was inaugurated on 1 September 1999.
+A programme was introduced in 2011 to train medical students at Sunderby.
 It was named the second-best medium-sized hospital in Sweden by Dagens Medicin for 2012.
-However, the hospital has also faced scrutiny for staffing and bed shortages, as well as alleged issues with patient safety.
+However, the hospital has also faced scrutiny from the Health and Social Care Inspectorate (IVO) for staffing and bed shortages, as well as alleged issues with patient safety.